Nexz

-Nexz (ネクスジ, Nekusuji) is a Korean and Japanese boy band based in South Korea.
+Nexz (ネクスジ, Nekusuji) is a South Korean and Japanese boy band based in South Korea.
 The band was formed through the reality-survival program Nizi Project Season 2 and managed by JYP Entertainment and Sony Music Entertainment Japan.
 The group consists of seven members: Tomoya, Yu, Haru, So Geon, Seita, Hyui, and Yuki.
 The group debuted on May 20, 2024, with the single album Ride the Vibe along with the lead single of the same name.

 Name

 The group's name is a combination of the words "next generation" and "generation Z", carrying the message that the group aims to "open up the future of a new generation."
 The group's fandom name is "Nex2Y" (pronounced /'nɛks.ti/).

 History

 Formation and pre-debut single

 In 2021, JYP Entertainment officially announced the second season of reality survival show Nizi Project with the goal of launching a male idol debut project.
 The reality show project launched and finalized with 7 members in 2023.
 Along with the launch of Nexz's official website, JYP announced the release of the group's pre-debut single titled "Miracle" in Japanese and Korean on December 18, 2023.
 The performance video of "Miracle" exceeded 10 million views only 6 days after its release.
 "Miracle" was ranked number 10 on the Oricon Daily Digital Single Ranking as of December 18, the day of release, as well as iTunes, It topped several local music sites, including Line Music, AWA, mu-mo, and Rakuten Music.